 There are certain statistics that are generated for the purpose of describing your databases or the relationships between your variables.
 They are called descriptive statistics.
-These very useful statistics bring together large amounts of data so they can be presented and comprehended with minimal effort.
+These very helpful statistics bring together large amounts of data so they can be presented and comprehended with minimal effort.

 Descriptive statistics are widely applied.
 A good example of a real life application is the US Census.
 By using some of the popular descriptive statistics, we get a sense of important characteristics of households in the United States.
 For example, descriptive statistics that are available in Census Data may indicate: